London Stereoscopic and Photographic Company

-The London Stereoscopic and Photographic Company was founded in 1854 by George Swan Nottage and Howard John Kennard.
+The London Stereoscopic and Photographic Company was founded in 1854 by George Swan Nottage and Howard John Kennard (the son of Robert Kennard and grandfather of Jean Orr-Ewing).
 Known initially as the London Stereoscope Company, in 1856 it changed its name to the London Stereoscopic Company, then in May 1859, became the London Stereoscopic and Photographic Company.
 For most purposes, however, it was (and still is) referred to as the London Stereoscopic Company (LSC).